aladdinpersson/Algorithms-Collection-Python/README.md

 # Contributing
-I appreciate feedback on potential improvements and potential errors!
+I appreciate feedback on potential improvements and/or if you see an error that I've made!